 Situated in front of New York City’s Flatiron Building is a triangular spit of land bordered by three major streets, Fifth Avenue, Broadway, and 23rd.
 The currently underutilized space could become a vibrant public square.
 Such a park should reflect the vitality and dynamism of its neighborhood.
 Thousands of pedestrians pass through this highly visible intersection daily.

 Popup Park creates a mixed use public space that adapts to its many users.
 Narrow metal panels measuring three by five meters roll out of a wedge-shaped storage container.
 Each panel serves a different function: bleachers, benches, bookshelf, public mural, basketball hoop, etc. When in use, the panels are alternated to adapt to multiple uses.
 When not in use, the panels slide back into their container, leaving an open communal space.
 Each panel is arranged according to the Fibonacci series or the golden rectangle.
-This permits for a both functional and aesthetically pleasing panel.
-The geometry of the rectangle partially determines its functional look.
+This permits a functional and aesthetically pleasing composition to be incorporated into each panel.
 The square’s periphery is arrayed with trees to shade the communal area and to offer a respite from the hectic concrete jungle.

 Strolling in the Bronx, one aspect arrests me every time: Homogeneity.
 Block after block, street after street, a never ending treadmill of bodegas, tenements, hair salons, C-TOWN supermarkets, strip malls, and laundries.
 I ask myself, “Wasn’t I just here before?”
 I become an explorer lost wandering the Sahara; I retrace my footsteps.